linz/topo-workflows/workflows/raster/README.md

 | publish_to_odr | str  | false                                                                                       | Run [publish-odr](#Publish-odr) after standardising has completed successfully                                                                                                                                                                                    |
 | copy_option    | enum | --force-no-clobber                                                                          | Used only if `publish_to_odr` is true.<dl><dt>`--no-clobber` </dt><dd> Skip overwriting existing files.</dd><dt> `--force` </dt><dd> Overwrite all files. </dd><dt> `--force-no-clobber` </dt><dd> Overwrite only changed files, skip unchanged files. </dd></dl> |

-# national-hillshade-1m
+# hillshade

-This workflow uses the National DEM dataset to create national 1m hillshades composed of 1:50k tiles.
+This workflow can use a DEM dataset source (such as a National DEM dataset, for example) to create hillshades.

 Upon completion all hillshade TIFF and STAC files will be located in the .`{{workflow.parameters.hillshade_preset}}`/flat/ directory of the workflow in the artifacts scratch bucket.
 In addition, a Basemaps link is produced enabling visual QA.